MDHA’s family properties are for households earning up to 80% of the Area Median Income. See below for a list of

 This is for the residents with the highest incomes.
 Persons who are over-income for the family and contemporary properties must apply as market.
 Market renters pay the highest rents and must qualify for and pay their own utilities.
 Market rents are not reduced when there is a loss of income.
 Market renters are not subject to all of the reporting and other HUD requirements as the other property types.
 MDHA’s market units are located in:

 This is for persons 62 years of age or older.
 MDHA’s elderly properties are:

 ELDERLY AND DISABLED

-This is for persons who are 62 years of age or older or who have a disability.
+This is for persons who are 62 years of age or older or those who have a documented disability.
 MDHA’s elderly and disabled properties are: